EncycloAcid/FileOrg/README.md

-File Organizer with Multi-language Support
+FileOrg

-A Python-based file organization tool that sorts files into subfolders based on file type.
-The application supports multiple languages (English, Spanish, French, Chinese Simplified, Hindi) and offers features such as a dry run mode, conflict resolution, and placeholder options for managing file categories.
+FileOrg is a Python-based file organization tool that sorts files into subfolders based on file type.
+With multi-language support (English, Spanish, French, Chinese Simplified, and Hindi), FileOrg offers features like dry-run mode, conflict resolution, and placeholders for managing file categories.
 Table of Contents

     Overview